usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 Task Graph Parameters
 ~~~~~~~~~~~~~~~~~~~~~~

-Parameters to the task graph are simply variables assumed to be provided by the job at runtime.
+Parameters to the Task Graph are simply variables assumed to be provided by the job at runtime.
 In the following example,
 ``$myparam`` clearly does not reference a step name.
 As a result, this is a parameter which needs to be provided
 at job runtime, either as a default or by the user running the job.